gaoadam/gaoadam-gaoadam.github.io/docs/projects/dynamic_modeler/dynamic_modeler.md

 ![pred1](pred_damped_oscillator.png)

 *Above we have the damped oscillator.
-The prediction seems to be capturing the highest frequency perfectly, but is a bit off in amplitude for the lower frequency oscillation.
-This may be because the damping effect adds some nuance that the neural network has a bit of difficulty with.*
+The prediction seems to be capturing the damping phenomena, driving frequency, and spring force frequency well.

 ![pred2](pred_rlc.png)